StevenClontz/prof.clontz.org/classes/2019/08/ma238/index.md

 This submission will be marked as usual, with at most one additional re-revision allowed in the case of a very minor mistake.

-## Modeling Projects
+## Take-Home Projects

-As they are covered in class, individualized take-home projects will be assigned based upon the modeling standards.
+As they are covered in class, take-home projects will be assigned for certain standards.
-These will be marked similarly to quizzes, except that all submissions may be revised for an improved mark.
+These will be marked similarly to quizzes for feedback purposes, but **ⓘ** and **✘** marks may also be revised.

-Keep in mind
-that while the first submission will be marked promptly by the instructor upon its due date, further revisions will be marked based on the instructor's availability.
-Since projects with even minor errors will be marked as **✱** and will require corrections, it's highly encouraged that students write in pencil or type up their projects so they can be easily revised.

-Project revisions are due
-either on the last day of class or the date of the final exam (depending on when the project was assigned).
+Each project has several due dates; the instructor will give feedback as soon as possible after each due date.
+All students who don't receive mastery credit on a due date for whatever reason may submit for grading on the next due date.
+After (usually) three due dates, students must meet with the instructor during office hours to discuss further submissions, or submit a final revision at the final exam.

 ## Office Reassessments

-During office hours each week, Active students may take advantage of [Office Reassessments][office-form].
-Students that satisfactorily
-meet the requirements given on the linked form will be given the opportunity to solve a new exercise for credit.
+During office hours each week, Active students may take advantage of Office Reassessments.
+Students that meet the requirements given on the [Office Reassessment Form][office-form] will be given the opportunity to solve a new exercise for credit.

+Students may earn at most two **✓** in this way each week.
-Note that availability for this opportunity may be limited due to student demand, particularly later in the semester.
+Availability for this opportunity may be more limited due to student demand later in the semester.

 ## Missed Quizzes

-Students that miss one or more quizzes due to excused absences may request additional time on the second Comprehensive Mastery Quiz held near the end of the semester.
+Students that miss one or more Mastery Quizzes due to excused absences may choose to take a Makeup Quiz.
+These are offered around midsemester and near the end of the semester.
+These quizzes are comprehensive, but the number of responses the student may give is limited by the number of quizzes missed due to excused absences.

 ## Final Exam